elestyle/elepay-react-native/README.md

 ### Android

-Url schemes configurations are required.
-Please refer to [elepay Android SDK document](https://developer.elepay.io/docs/android-sdk) for detail.
+Url schemes configurations(defined in `AndroidManifest.xml`) and gradle intergartions(defined in `build.gradle`) may be required.
+Please refer to the [payment method settings overview page](https://developer.elepay.io/docs/%E6%A6%82%E8%A6%81) for detail.

 ## Miscellaneous